 Jogger: Under 100 minutes for 10K (or under 40 mins for 5K.)
 Minimum age 14 years.

 Walker: Open to all - no qualification time required.
 Minimum age 14 years.

-For Safety reasons, we have different Categories, each with their own Starting Area.
-You can only enter the category for which you have achieved the qualifying time, in the past two years.
-However, if, after you have submitted your Entry, you achieve a faster qualifying time in an official race, you can be upgraded on receipt of your race results before May 13th.
+For Safety reasons, we have different Categories each with their own Starting Area.
+You can only enter the category for which you have achieved the qualifying time in the past two years.
+However, if, after you have submitted your Entry, you achieve a faster qualifying time in an official race, you can be upgraded on receipt of your race results before April 27th.